MattWindsor91/baps3-spec/GLOSSARY.md

 A user of a BAPS3 API; either a client or a server.

-# Client
+# client

-A program or user that consumes a service.
+A program or user that consumes services.

-# External API
+# external API

 The API used for communication between BAPS3 clients and the server stack providing BAPS3 services.

-# Internal API
+# internal API

 The API used for communication between servers.

-# Feature flag
+# feature flag

 A string, sent as part of a FEATURES request, that identifies a set of requests, responses, and/or states that constitute a feature provided by a server.

-# Server
+# server

-A program that provides a service.
+A program that provides services.

-# Service
+# service

-A specific rôle in the BAPS3 system, usually defined as a group of expected features.
+A specific role in the BAPS3 system, usually defined as a group of expected features.

-# Player service
+# player service

 The service responsible for playing single audio tracks.

-# Playlist service
+# playlist service

 The service responsible for maintaining track playlists for players.

-# Platform service
+# platform service

 The service responsible for unifying other services into a coherent unit.

 # URY

 University Radio York.

+# initial responses

+The responses sent from servers to their clients upon connection.

+# upstream

+The services/servers implemented on top of the current subject.

+# downstream

+The services/servers on top of which the current subject is implemented.